dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 - LME (long mode enable), bit 8 in EFER (this is an MSR).
 - PG (paging enable), bit 31 in cr0.
 This MUST be enabled last.

-If you're unfamiliar with paging, there is a section that goes into more detail in the memory management chapter.
+If unfamiliar with paging, there is a section that goes into more detail in the memory management chapter.

-Now, since we have enabled paging, we'll also need to populate cr3 with a valid paging structure.
+Since we have enabled paging, we'll also need to populate `cr3` with a valid paging structure.
 This needs to be done before setting the PG bit.
 Generally these initial page tables can be set up using 2mb pages with the present and writable flags set.
 Nothing else is needed for the initial pages.

-Now you will be operating in compatibility mode, a subset of long mode that pretends to be a protected mode cpu.
+We will be operating in compatibility mode, a subset of long mode that pretends to be a protected mode cpu.
 This is to allow legacy programs to run in long mode.
 However we can enter full 64-bit long mode by reloading the CS register with a far jump or far return.
 See the [GDT notes](../GDT.md) for details on doing that.

-It's worth noting that this boot shim will need it's own linker sections for code and data, since until you have entered long mode the higher half sections used by the rest of the kernel won't be available, as we have no memory at those addresses yet.
+It's worth noting that this boot shim will need it's own linker sections for code and data, since until we have entered long mode the higher half sections used by the rest of the kernel won't be available, as we have no memory at those addresses yet.

 ### Creating a Multiboot 2 Header
 Multiboot 2 has a header available at the bottom of it's specification that we're going to use here.